Let's talk about Safety Certificates

 Ensuring both the purchaser and Queensland Government Department of Transport and Main Roads, that the vehicle meets the prescribed standards..

-The safety certificate for Private sales is valid for 2 months or 2000 Klms from the date of inspection.
+The safety certificate for Private sales is valid for 2 months or 2000 Klms from the inspection date.

-Future Auto Service Centres recommend you have a pre-purchase inspection carried out prior to purchasing any vehicle.
+Future Auto Service Centres recommend you have a pre-purchase inspection carried out before purchasing any vehicle.